American College (Leuven): 20th century

 The college continued to train young men for service to the Church in the United States into the twentieth century under the rectorship of Jules De Becker. it remained open during German occupation in First World War.
 The college staff hid many documents and other valuable items of Leuven, including the statue of the Sedes Sapientiae, The staff converted the college into an emergency hospital and dispensary of food and clothing.
 At its peak, the college was assisting 1,500 Leuven residents per day.

 With the declaration of war in 1939, the college closed.
 It reopened in 1952 under the rectorship of Father Thomas Maloney.
-The college expanded to accommodate the increased number of American priests and brothers wanting to study at the Catholic University.
+The college expanded to accommodate the increased number of U.S. priests and brothers wanting to study at the Catholic University.
 It also began offering sabbatical opportunities for priests, religious, and lay ecclesial ministers from all nations.

+In 1965, Leo Jozef Suenens, Archbishop of Mechelen-Brussels, invited the college to assume pastoral responsibility for a mooted "American parish" in the environs of Brussels.
+Consequently, on December 4th of that year, Albion Bulger, vice-rector of the college, was formally appointed pastor of Our Lady of Mercy Parish in Uccle.
+This gave anglophone Catholics access to Mass in their own vernacular, a phenomenon then growing significantly in prominence as a consequence of the liturgical reforms of the Second Vatican Council.
+The parish quickly emerged as a center for multinational anglophone Catholic life in the Brussels area.

 In 1968, a major ethnic dispute known as the Leuven crisis erupted in Belgium between the Flemish-speaking population and the Walloons (French speakers).
 To resolve the dispute, the Catholic University of Louvain was split into KU Leuven in Leuven and the Université catholique de Louvain (UCLouvain) in Louvain-la-Neuve, Belgium.
 The American College, remaining in Leuven, maintained ties with both new institutions.

 Sponsorship and governorship

-The American College was sponsored and overseen by American Catholic bishops through the USCCB.
-The other American-sponsored college in Europe was the Pontifical North American College in Rome.
+The American College was sponsored and overseen by U.S. Catholic bishops through the USCCB.
+The other U.S.-sponsored college in Europe was the Pontifical North American College in Rome.

 The grounds of the American College.
 The college's main building is visible through the trees.

 The college was overseen by the Committee for the American College, its board of directors.
-Fourteen American bishops sat on the committee; the last committee chair was Bishop David Ricken of the Diocese of Green Bay.
+Fourteen U.S. bishops sat on the committee; the last committee chair was Bishop David Ricken of the Diocese of Green Bay.
 The college also had an advisory board of lay persons and clergy.

 At the close of the 2010–2011 academic year, there were nineteen seminarians in formation with the college.
 Their sponsoring dioceses were: Boise, Cheyenne, Congregation of Holy Cross, Green Bay, Lublin, Madison, Milwaukee, Orange, Portland (Oregon), Rochester, Salford, and Spokane.